-Now I know that sounds bloody ridiculous, of course being a mother changed my life.
+Now I know that sounds bloody ridiculous, of course being a mum changed my life.

 But I had no understanding of how much it would change when I fell pregnant.

 My last employed position was a Senior Group Financial Controller in an engineering company, and I knew nothing would change that.
 I had worked ridiculously hard to get there.
-From a very young age I knew this is what I wanted to do, and therefore got a degree in Business with Finance.
-At the age of 25 I was a Financial Controller of a packaging company, and started to train new recruits as they joined other parts of Europe.
+From a very young age, I knew this is what I wanted to do, and therefore got a degree in Business with Finance.
+At the age of 25, I was the Financial Controller of a packaging company and started to train new recruits as they joined other parts of Europe.

-I left this job in 2006 to go to a bigger company and met my now husband, (he was my boss and the Managing Director).
-Anyway to cut a rather long and boring story I fell pregnant.
-I gave birth on the 27th December.
-With my son on my lap I completed month end and year end with only 4 days off from work after giving birth.
+I left this job in 2006 to go to a bigger company and met my now-husband, (he was my boss and the Managing Director).
+Anyway, to cut a rather long and boring story I fell pregnant.
+I gave birth on the 27th of December.
+With my son on my lap, I completed month-end and year-end with only 4 days off from work after giving birth.

 I was lucky and worked from home for about 2 months and then my son went to full-time nursery.
 While I travelled around the UK as I was in charge of the finances for 6 sites.
 I continued this until he was 18 months old, and realised this was not working.